Art and Design

 The Art and Design Curriculum at The Pines

-At The Pines School, we value Art and Design as an important part of children’s entitlement to a broad and balanced curriculum.
-Art and Design provides children with opportunities to explore art processes and have the enjoyment of exploring art through experimentation.
-It enables children to develop resilience and curiosity about the world around them and to communicate and express their individual interests, thought and ideas.
+At The Pines School, we value Art and Design as an important part of pupils’ entitlement to a broad and balanced curriculum.
+Art and Design provides pupils with opportunities to explore art processes and have the enjoyment of developing independence by exploring art through experimentation.
+It enables pupils to develop resilience and curiosity about the world around them and to communicate and express their individual interests, thoughts and ideas.

 Intent: